 Up and Coming: Madrid's restaurant scene, in the doldrums since Hemingway wolfed down his roast suckling pig, is undergoing a Renaissance of its own.
 You'll eat late though--things don't start moving until 10p or so in the summer.

 How Long Should I Stay?: Madrid is a slow-burner of a city.
-It takes a few days to get a real feel for the city.
+It takes a few days to get a real feel for the place.
 Plus you need a day for the museums.
-Barcelona's eye-popping sights can even be seen as a day trip from Madrid, but I'd recommend at least three days.
+Barcelona's eye-popping sights can even be seen as a day trip from Madrid, but you really should spend at least three days.

 Where to Next?
 Suggested Itineraries from These Top Cities